 5. Get it in writing.

-Don’t start anything without a signed letter of agreement stipulating what, when, and how much.
+Don’t start anything without a signed freelance writing contract stipulating what, when, and how much.
 Then, be prepared to live with your estimate or arrangement.
 This sounds easy, but you have to be extremely disciplined and self-confident to tell a client or editor that you won’t begin the project until you have the signed contract in hand.

 6. Send out invoices